-When Pearl harbour was attacked on 7 December 1941.
+Then Pearl Harbor was attacked on 7 December 1941.
 John Curtin, the prime minister at the time declared war with Japan the next day and almost all Japanese were rounded up.

 Shojiro was taken by police this very day.
 He was aged 61 and he had lived in Australia for 39 years.
 Family members told me the police pulled apart photo frames and even ripped the wallpaper off the walls that day, and this broke Shojiro’s heart.